nolanar/rs-active-learning/README.md

 ## Scripts

 ### `plot_variances.py`
 Plot variance of each group by item number.
 The size of each bubble corresponds to the square root of the number of ratings for that distribution.
+Only bubbles with at least the threshold number of ratings are plotted.
 ```
 optional arguments:
   -h, --help         show this help message and exit